darcular/scatscluster/README.md

 `grunt pull && grunt run`

+### Test of deployment

+* Go to `http://<spark master ip>:8080` (the spark master IP can be inferred from the output of the `grunt listnodes` command, and check all the slaves are shown as workers.

+FIXME: Sometimes the last Docker container of the list does not start (a slave), hence it has to be started, which could be done by: `grunt stop && grunt start`

-FIXME: for some reasons, `driver.host` is not set in the `spark-defaults.conf` file, hence Spark master has to be re-started:
+FIXME: The `driver.host` is not set in the `spark-defaults.conf` file of the spark master Docker container, hence Spark master has to be re-started.
 * SSH to the master node
-* Open a shell on the Spark Docker container:
+* Open a shell on the Spark master Docker container:
 `docker exec -ti <spark docker container id> /bin/bash`
-* Executes: `shutdown.sh && startup.sh`
+* Executes: `shutdown.sh && startup.sh` in the Docker container

 ## Test of the cluster with SparkR